XMB-Manager-Plus/xmb-manager-plus/README.markdown

 Allows homebrew or PSN packages to be easily downloaded.

+### Game Manager

+View and manage your ps3 applications, by type, by folder, by category etc..

+### Homebrew Manager

+View and manage your homebrew applications

 ### File Manager

 Browse and Delete files from all locations such as hdd, usb etc.

-### Game Manager
+### Multimedia Manager

-View and manage your ps3 applications, by type, by folder, by category etc..
+Browse, Copy, Rename and Play all your PS3's internal hdds media from one location.
+All options from the normal XMB categories are available in one new  combined category

 ### Game Data Manager